Coarse Graining Holographic Black Holes in Higher Curvature Gravity: Conclusion

 Building on this foundation, we proceed to derive the outer entropy directly in $f(R)$ gravity.
-We prove a focusing theorem for an appropriately defined generalized expansion, which serves as a higher-curvature generalization of the Raychaudhuri equation and the usual null convergence/energy conditions.
+We prove a focusing theorem for an appropriately defined generalized expansion, which serves as a higher-curvature generalization of the Raychaudhuri equation under the usual null energy conditions.
 With this theorem in hand, we construct a stationary null hypersurface characterized by vanishing generalized expansion, and we formulate the necessary junction conditions for consistently stitching geometries across a hypersurface within $f(R)$ gravity.
-These tools allow us to explicitly engineer a bulk spacetime whose boundary von Neumann entropy saturates the upper bound implied by the outer-entropy maximization—i.e., we realize the extremal configuration achieving the coarse-grained maximum compatible with the fixed exterior.
-Finally, using the $f(R)$ focusing theorem, we show that the simple entropy defined on the boundary is indeed the holographic dual of the outer entropy in $f(R)$ gravity, thereby extending the outer entropy and simple entropy correspondence to this higher-curvature setting and show the second law of the two entropy.
+These tools allow us to explicitly construct a bulk spacetime whose boundary von Neumann entropy saturates the upper bound implied by the outer entropy maximization—i.e., we realize the extremal configuration achieving the coarse-grained maximum compatible with the fixed exterior.
+Finally, using the $f(R)$ focusing theorem, we show that the simple entropy defined on the boundary is indeed the holographic dual of the outer entropy in $f(R)$ gravity, thereby extending the outer entropy and simple entropy correspondence to this higher-curvature setting and show the second law of the two entropy which agree with the dynamical black hole entropy \cite{Hollands:2024vbe}.